 However, lenders will verify assets, income, and tax returns as best they can, leaving those who embellish the details facing negative consequences.

-What Happens If You Get Caught
+What Happens If You Get Caught Lying on an Application

 Lying on a business loan may lead to a slap on the wrist from the lender, in the form of being denied the loan funds.
 However, legal actions can be taken against a business owner who falsifies information on a business loan application.
-Providing false information to a financial institution is fraud, and while it doesn’t happen often, business owners can face financial penalties and jail time for lying.
+Providing false information to a financial institution is considered fraud, and while it doesn’t happen often, business owners can face financial penalties and jail time for lying.

 One of the worst consequences of lying on a loan application, however, is taking on too much debt that becomes a burden to repay over time.
 Lenders look at the overall ability to repay as part of the application review process, and overstating assets and income could mean approval for a loan that carries a hefty repayment schedule.

 Failing to repay a business loan, whether acquired truthfully or otherwise, could ultimately lead to the business closing its doors permanently.
 A business owner’s best bet is to allow the lender to approve – or deny – a business loan application based on accurate personal and business financial information.